California doctors sue Aetna for coverage denials

 The lawsuit was brought by the Los Angeles County Medical Association, California Medical Association and a coalition of health care organizations and providers.

-Aetna claims the suit is in retaliation for a suit filed by Aetna in February claiming several California providers, including Bay Area Surgical Management (BASM)and seven ancillary facilities, sent Aetna members to BASM without revealing that physicians had an ownership interest in the facility or were getting paid by BASM for their referrals.
+It follows a lawsuit filed earlier this year by Aetna against several California facilities, including Bay Area Surgical Management (BASM)and seven ancillary facilities, claiming their physicians sent Aetna members to BASM without revealing that they had an ownership interest in the facility or were getting paid by BASM for their referrals.

 “We have sued some of these same doctors and surgery centers named in the suit for their egregious billing practices in February of this year,” Cynthia Michener, a spokeswoman for Aetna, said in an email.
 “This is a countersuit disguised as a class action lawsuit.”